jjmcdermott/Recompute/README.md

 The server is written in Python, using Tornado and Flask.
 You will need Python2.7x.
 We recommend running the server inside a virtual environment.
 Read [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) for more information.
+To run recomputation, you will need [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/).
+Vagrant is a nice tool, you will like it.

 You can install Python's virtual environment virtualenv with pip: